 Step 2.
 Use the Ethernet Cat 5/6 cables to connect the cameras to the NVR.

 Step 3.
-Connect the NVR to your TV with the HDMI cable.
+Connect the NVR to your monitor or TV with the VGA/HDMI cable.

 Step 4.
 Power the NVR with the power adapter.

 Step 5.
-Turn on the TV.
+Turn on the TV or computer.
 The live streaming should appear on the screen.

 The security camera systems with Ethernet Cat 5/6 cable connection are easier to install compared with the analog type, since the Ethernet cable can carry both power and data transmission.
 So you don’t need to run messy wires in or around your property.